google/zetasql/docs/string_functions.md

 The `length` argument specifies the maximum number of characters or bytes to return.

-+ If `length` is not specified, the function produces a substring that starts at the specified position and ends at the last character or byte of `value`.
++ If `length` isn't specified, the function produces a substring that starts at the specified position and ends at the last character or byte of `value`.
 + If `length` is `0`, the function produces an empty substring.
 + If `length` is negative, the function produces an error.